markgbeckett/jupiter_ace/maze/README.md

 In the original program, ``PATH`` was the point at which the program crashed.
 Specifically, the word ``MOVE`` -- which is called repeatedly in ``PATH`` to expand the maze by one cell until it is completed -- was the point at which the program crashes.

+The depth-first algorithm is explained nicely on [Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm).
+MOVE expands the maze by one cell each time it is called.
+It starts from the most recently created cell and attempts to grow the maze in one of the four possible directions, randomly chosen from a vector of possible directions pointed to by the variable 'D'.

+If the choice of next cell is already populated (indicated by bit 7 being set in the corresponding entry of the maze-status structure), then the computer will try another direction until it has exhausted all four possible directions, at which point it determines it has reached a dead end and needs to backtrack.

+In the original corrupted version of the program, the backtrack routine (encoded in a word named SCAN) seems hopelessly corrupted.
+It contained what looked like interleaved segments of the MOVE routine, with lots of corruption.
+Worse still, I could not work out how backtracking could possibly work, as there did not seem to be any record of the path the generation program had taken.

+The usual approach to backtracking is to create a stack of previous moves and then pop moves off of the stack one by one until you get back to a cell from which you can continue to grow the maze.
+However, in MAZE, there was no evidence of the use of a stack for this (even though this is FORTH!).
+Further, the stack could potentially be as long as the maze is large, meaning it would take a significant amount of memory in its own right.

+Given the situation, I decided to try to implement my own backtracking program and, to save memory, I recorded the generation path in the maze-status structure.

+Fortunately, there are (during generation) two unused bits in the structure.
+Bit 4, which is not used until later in the program, when solving the maze, and Bit 5, which is unused.
+These two bits are enough to record from which direction the maze-generation code entered a cell.

+For example, if MOVE expands the maze one cell to the right, then in the new cell, I record that the generator came from the left.
+Then, if the new cell turns out to be a deadend, I can look up from which direction the generator came back backtrack (to the left).

+To implement this approach, I needed to completely rewrite the SCAN routine, as well as to update the four words that grow the maze (named 'X+', 'X-', 'Y+', 'Y-', for right, left, down, and up, respectively) to record the backtracking information.

+I also needed to reset Bit 5 of every cell in the maze-status structure, so it could be used for later solving the maze.
+This is done in a new word called CLEARTRAIL.

+With the new SCAN routine and other modifications noted above (plus some other small corrections to remove corruption from the code) the program successfully generated a small maze (with size '1'), though crashed for larger maze sizes.

 ## Status and Possible Improvements